Antifreeze In Oil, is a sign of an internal leak. And, is usually caused by, a bad gasket or engine failure.

-- Once again, the filter becomes clogged (even with the coolant leak fixed).
+- Once again, the filter becomes clogged.
+As a result, leading to Antifreeze In Oil. (even with the coolant leak fixed)

-Years ago when your cooling system was low; you popped the radiator cap off and added your favourite brand of antifreeze; usually green or yellow and off you went.
-Now that isn’t as easy as almost every car maker has come out with their own blend of antifreeze.
-Many of these are long life and they come in a whole rainbow of colours.
+Years ago, when your cooling system was low, you popped the Radiator Cap off.
+And, added your favorite brand of Antifreeze.
+Usually, green or yellow and off you went.
+Now, it’s just not that that easy.
+Because, almost every car maker has come out with, their own blend of Antifreeze.
+Many of these are, long life and they come in, a whole rainbow of colors.

-- Orange coolant repeatedly topped up with green, gold or yellow
+- Orange coolant, is again and again, topped up with green, gold or yellow.

-When adding antifreeze to your system; make sure you match what is in there already.
-Although you can safely flush the system and use the old standby green antifreeze; you don’t want to mix them.
-Finally a 50/50 mixture of whatever you use is critical for engine corrosion protection.
-But, you should follow manufacturer specs to be sure.
+So, when adding Antifreeze to your system, make sure you match, what is in there already.
+Although, you can safely flush the system and use, the old standby green Antifreeze.
+But, you don’t want to mix them.
+Finally, a 50/50 mixture of whatever you use, is critical for engine corrosion protection.